 In July 2016, the Company completed a secondary offering in which the Company sold 5,258,000 Class A Units, including 1,650,000 units sold pursuant to the exercise by the underwriters of their over-allotment option, priced at \$1.00 per unit, and 7,392 Class B Units, priced at \$1,000 per unit.
-Each Class A Unit consisted of 1/12th share of common stock and one warrant to purchase 1/12th share of common stock.
-Each Class B Unit consisted of one share of preferred stock convertible into 83 shares of common stock and warrants to purchase 83 shares of common stock.
+Each Class A Unit consisted of one share of common stock and one warrant to purchase one share of common stock.
+Each Class B Unit consisted of one share of preferred stock convertible into 1,000 shares of common stock and warrants to purchase 1,000 shares of common stock.
 The securities comprising the units were immediately separable and were issued separately.
-In total, the Company issued 438,167 shares of common stock, 7,392 shares of preferred stock convertible into 616,000 shares of common stock, and warrants to purchase 1,054,167 shares of common stock at a fixed exercise price of \$12.00 per share.
+In total, the Company issued 5,258,000 shares of common stock, 7,392 shares of preferred stock convertible into 7,392,000 shares of common stock, and warrants to purchase 12,650,000 shares of common stock at a fixed exercise price of \$1.00 per share.
 The Company received proceeds of approximately \$11.4 million, net of underwriting and other offering costs.

-The Company raised \$4.9 million associated with the Class A Units, with \$2.5 million, net of issuance costs of \$0.3 million, allocated to the warrants.
-The Company also raised \$7.0 million associated with the Class B Units with \$3.6 million, net of issuance costs of \$0.4 million, allocated to preferred stock and \$3.4 million allocated to the warrants.
-The \$5.8 million allocated to warrants were recorded as a derivative liability.
-In association with the warrants that were recorded as a derivative liability, the Company immediately expensed approximately \$0.5 million of issuance costs.
-The 7,392 preferred shares were convertible into 616,000 shares of common stock and had an effective conversion rate of \$6.48 per share based on the proceeds that were allocated to them.
-The stock price on July 8, 2016, was \$10.56 per share which resulted in a fair value in excess of carrying value of \$4.08 per share or \$2.5 million in total.
-The fair value in excess of carrying value, or beneficial conversion feature, was recorded as an adjustment within equity (e.g., deemed dividend).
-The Company recorded a non-cash, deemed dividend of \$6.3 million (\$2.5 and \$3.8 million-calculated as \$0.4 million in offering costs plus \$3.4 million measured as the difference between the stated value and the allocated proceeds) related to a beneficial conversion feature and accretion of a discount on convertible preferred stock.
+The Company raised \$4.7 million, net of issuance costs of \$0.6 million, associated with the Class A Units which were recorded as common stock and additional paid in capital, with \$2.5 million allocated to the common stock and \$2.2 million allocated to the warrants.
+The Company also raised \$6.7 million, net of issuance costs of \$0.7 million, associated with the Class B Units of which it allocated and recorded \$3.6 million to preferred stock and allocated \$3.1 million to the warrants which were recorded to additional paid in capital.
+The 7,392 preferred shares were convertible into 7,392,000 shares of common stock and had an effective conversion rate of \$0.50 per share based on the proceeds that were allocated to them.
+The stock price on July 8, 2016, was \$0.88 per share which resulted in a fair value in excess of carrying value of \$0.38 per share or \$2.5 million in total.
+The fair value in excess of carrying value, or beneficial conversion feature, was recorded as an adjustments within equity (e.g., deemed dividend).
+The Company recorded a non-cash, deemed dividend of \$6.3 million related to a beneficial conversion feature and accretion of a discount on convertible preferred stock.

-Subsequent to the secondary offering, all 7,392 shares of convertible preferred stock have been converted into 616,000 shares of common stock.
-Furthermore, the Company received \$447,000 and issued 37,208 shares of common stock upon the exercise of certain warrants issued in the secondary offering.
+Subsequent to the secondary offering, all 7,392 shares of convertible preferred stock have been converted into 7,392,000 shares of common stock.
+Furthermore, the Company received \$447,000 and issued 446,500 shares of common stock upon the exercise of certain warrants issued in the secondary offering.